AbbyWilson/Berkeley-Activity-5.1/Final Project/README.txt

 * Been to coffee house before (CoffeeHouse)

-You can see all of the corresponding histograms in the ‘data visualizations’ folder.
+You can see all of the corresponding histograms in the ‘data visualizations/Coffee House’ folder.
 From looking at these visualizations, I had a few findings that are all included inline in the jupyter notebook.
 For ease of reading, I will not include those all here, but the important part was that these data visualizations helped me select 4 groups to focus on:

 * Going to no urgent place + having friends in the car vs. all others